 You will receive a packet of course readings and materials that you need to read and review before leaving for Cannes.
 We will be referring to the material in class, so you need to bring the packet with you to France.

-Attendance is mandatory.
-Participation is also required.
-You will be asked to present your work in class, critique your classmate’s work, and contribute to class discussions.
+Attendance is mandatory. faq is also required.
+You will be asked to present your work in class, critique your classmate's work, and contribute to class discussions.

 Students will attend screenings throughout the course of the festival.
 Each student will select three films to analyze based on certain criteria outlined in class.
 The student will critique the current marketing and distribution strategy of each film and develop a new plan for positioning the films more effectively.

-May 26-June 2: In class discussions, analysis and critiques of films, and lectures on audience research techniques, marketing campaigns, and distribution strategies.
+May 25-June 1: In class discussions, analysis and critiques of films, and lectures on audience research techniques, marketing campaigns, and distribution strategies.